Feuerlabs/exometer/doc/exometer_probe.md

-The `probe_get_value/2` implementation shall return `{ok, List}`, where `List` is the list of data points described above.
+The `probe_get_value/2` implementation shall return `{ok, List}`, where `List` is the list of data points and their values described above.
 No new state is returned by this function.

 #### <a name="probe_get_datapoints/1">probe_get_datapoints/1</a> ####